Developer-RONNIE/google-maps-easy-scrape/README.md

 3. 🤸 [How-to-Use](#quick-start)

 ## <a name="introduction">🤖 Introduction</a>

 A powerful web extension tool designed for businesses using Google Maps.
-Perfect for gathering business information, analyzing location-based data, and automating data collection from Google Maps efficiently.
+It’s perfect for gathering business information, analyzing location-based data, and automating data collection from Google Maps efficiently.

-• Automates the tedious process of data collection from Google Maps, saving time and effort.
+- **Automates the tedious process of data collection** from Google Maps, saving time and effort.
-• A robust tool tailored to extract detailed location data, reviews, ratings, & more from Google Maps effortlessly.
+- A **robust tool tailored to extract detailed location data**, reviews, ratings, and more from Google Maps effortlessly.
-• Perfect for gathering comprehensive business information to support strategic decision-making
+- Perfect for **gathering comprehensive business information** to support strategic decision-making.

 ## <a name="features">🔋 Features</a>